-Recommendation: We recommend the VOTF implement additional procedures over the reconciliation of capital assets to ensure an accurate capital asset listing is maintained.
+Recommendation: We recommend the VOTF implement additional procedures over the reconciliation of capital assets to ensure all capital asset additions are recorded and are at the correct value.

 Client's Response: The capital asset summary has been updated for current and prior period adjustments.
-Additionally, the capital asset policy has been reviewed to ensure accurate reporting of capital assets in the future and will be consulted for any questions regarding capitalization.
+The capital asset policy has been reviewed and revised to improve reporting accuracy in the future.